 The deployment feature means that users will receive an email in which they need to approve the device and accept the EULA.
 Take this into consideration in regards to sequencing when the send the welcome emails.

 Each teams needs will be unique and user education should be focused on the features most needed by the team.

 We strongly recommend all users that will own projects review the Before You Begin: Projects guide.

-A very common mistake with users new to cloud syncing services is that they may not comprehend that deleting folders or files locally results in those files or folders being deleted from Workplace, and subsequently all other users with whom that data is shared.
-While this should be minimized via effective use of the permissions, we recommend ensuring users are familiar with this concept.
+Users who are new to cloud syncing services may not understand that if they delete folders or files locally, those files or folders will be deleted from Workplace and, subsequently, from all other users with whom the deleted data was shared.
+While this should be minimized with effective use of the permissions, we recommend that you ensure that users are familiar with this concept.

 |Forward this topic to others|